 Then, involve the employee in designing their own solution.
 Ask them if they feel they need additional resources or support.
 Can they identify specific aspects of their own behavior that would help them change?

-Employees will often recognize when difficult behavior comes from a personal problem.
+Employees will often recognize when challenging behavior comes from a personal problem.
 That’s good news.
 It means it’s entirely within their power to resolve the issue.

 Agree on What Constitutes Positive Change